-20 What law governs the distribution of an individual's estate and does this depend on the type of property within it?
+21 What law governs the distribution of an individual's estate and does this depend on the type of property within it?

 It depends on the nationality of the decedent.
-If the decedent's nationality is Japanese, the Civil Code of Japan governs the distribution of an individual's estate.
-The explanations in this 'succession' section are based on the Civil Code of Japan.
-Even if a foreign law governs the succession or distribution of an individual's estate because of the nationality of the decedent, the heirs, testamentary donees and the recipient legal entities who succeed to real property within Japan must complete its registration to perfect changes in rights through the procedure required by the laws of Japan.
+If the decedent's nationality is Japanese, the Civil Code governs the distribution of the individual's estate.
+The explanations in this section on succession are based on the Civil Code.
+Even if a foreign law governs the succession or distribution of an individual's estate because of the nationality of the decedent, the heirs, testamentary donees and the recipient legal entities who succeed to real property within Japan must register their share to perfect the changes in rights through the procedure required by the laws of Japan.